 App context menu contract

 When developers display a context menu in their app, they can populate the menu with custom commands, show the context menu control over a selection, and respond when the user chooses an option within the context menu.
-Additionally, developers can choose to suppress context menus where useful, in order to re-use the press-and-hold gesture for other actions.
+Additionally, developers can choose to suppress context menus to reuse the press-and-hold gesture for other actions.

 File Picker contract